 He was on the Winnipeg city council in 1906 when the Shoal Lake water supply was discussed, and he promoted Shoal Lake as a source of water for Winnipeg for years thereafter.
 In 1913 he was elected Mayor of Winnipeg on a Shoal Lake platform and he implemented the scheme.
 He was re-elected mayor in 1914.
 Deacon was always hostile to trade unions.
 At one point he advised the city’s unemployed to “hit the trail.”
 He opposed any limitations on immigration.
 In 1917 he employed a private-detective agency to supply strikebreakers from Montreal, as well as an anti-picketing injunction and a suit for damages against one of the striking unions.
 His tactics as employer contributed to the Winnipeg General Strike.
 In November of 1919, after the strike he introduced a “Work’s Council” system of employee advisory boards into his shop to forestall unionization.
 Deacon was often employed by labour as the classic example of the anti-union strikebreaking Winnipeg employer.

 Deacon disappeared from the public eye after 1919.
-He died at his Winnipeg home, 144 Yale Avenue, on 28 May 1955 and was buried in St. John’s Cemetery.
+He died at his Winnipeg home, 144 Yale Avenue, on 28 May 1955 and was buried in the St. John’s Cathedral Cemetery.
 He is commemorated by the Deacon Reservoir.
 There is a clipping file at the Archives of Manitoba.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.